ASK KNOX

 )

-# Wait for completion (short timeout for health checks)
+# Wait for the turn to finish (short timeout for health checks)

 missing_keywords = [kw for kw in expected_keywords if kw not in output_text.lower()]